utPLSQL/utPLSQL/docs/userguide/advanced_data_comparison.md

 ## Join By option

-The `join_by` syntax enables comparison of unordered cursors by joining cursor data using specified columns.
+The `join_by` syntax enables comparison of unordered compound data types by joining data using specified columns.

-You can join two cursors by defining join column(s) that will be used to uniquely identify and compare rows.
+You can join two compound data types by defining join column(s) that will be used to uniquely identify and compare data rows.
 With this option, framework is able to identify which rows are missing, which are extra and which are different without need to have both cursors uniformly ordered.
 When the specified join column(s) are not unique, join will partition set over rows with the same key and join on row number as well as given join key.
 The extra or missing rows will be presented to user as well as all non-matching rows.